Ways to invest in crypto

 If you understand the fundamentals, know the risks involved with investing, and have decided to enter the market, there are a few ways to gain exposure.

-The most straightforward way to gain exposure to cryptocurrency is by investing in the coins you're interested in.
+The most straightforward way to gain exposure to cryptocurrency is to directly buy the coins you’re interested in.
 This is most commonly done via a traditional investment platform or crypto exchange.

 There are some unique aspects to this strategy.
 For example, buying crypto outright gives you exposure to the industry in as little as minutes.
 Entering an order on a traditional investment platform or an exchange can also provide hands-on experience on the buying process, which can be useful for better understanding how crypto works.